wincentbalin/pytesstrain/README.md

 ### Creating ground truth files

-The tool `create_ground_truth` creates single-line ground truth files from either an input file or a directory with `.txt` files (tool searches the latter ones recursively).
+To help with training og Tesseract>=4, the tool `create_ground_truth` creates single-line ground truth files either from an input file or from a directory with `.txt` files (the tool searches the latter ones recursively).

 To create ground truth files from a directory `corpora` in the directory `ground-truth`, run
 ```bash